Setup and learn about the various parts of your printer.

 Now we’re going to go ahead and start your first print!
 Exciting!!

-Tape some blue painter’s tape onto the bed (not included with printer) as shown in the picture on the right (we recommend purchasing 3M #2090 blue painters tape – it works really well).
+Tape the circular blue tape onto the bed (included with your printer) as shown in the picture on the right.
 Make sure the tape has no air bubbles under it and that the perimeter of the tape is flat so it doesn’t peel off.
-The strips of tape should also not be overlapping each other.

 Then click print.
 The printer will first home and may be idle for a few minutes while it reaches the correct temperature.
 Once the temperature target has reached, the hotend will then proceed to move down to the bed and start to print.